znjxlznjxl/Universal-AI-bypass-prompt/README.md

 To strictly comply with GitHub’s Community Guidelines and prevent any potential misuse, **this repository does not disclose or include any actual test logs, outputs, or generation data.** While the prompts listed here have been internally verified and tested across various language models (as shown in the matrix above), the raw output text is completely withheld to maintain a safe and responsible

 And i dont test for coding, because it really can be harmful.
 (But can be worked)

+Also i dont have enough time and money to test this prompt for another LLMs, but i think alost every light models will be bybassed